wjohnsonTufts/deciphaer/README.md

 *Code Authors: William Johnson and Ares Alivisatos; adapted from pytorch/examples/vae, ethanluoyc/pytorch-vae and uhlerlab/cross-modal-autoencoders*

 ## About
-DECIPHAER (DEcoding Cross-modal Information of PHarmacologies via AutoEncodeRs) is a ML tool that learns a correlated low-dimensional representation of paired/unpaired multi-omics data.
+DECIPHAER (DEcoding Cross-modal Information of PHarmacologies via AutoEncodeRs) is an ML tool that learns a correlated low-dimensional representation of paired/unpaired multi-omics data.
 We used DECIPHAER to identify strong morphological and transcriptional features of Mycobacterium tuberculosis response to drug treatments and learn MOA of TB antibiotics.
-The following code is an inital posting, without raw data and complete scripts, associated with the pre-print:
+The following code is an initial posting, without raw data and complete scripts, associated with the pre-print: https://doi.org/10.1101/2024.11.20.623860

 ## Installation